Gooseheaded/bonjwatv-pipeline/PLAN.md

 4. Write minimal client‑side JS for SRT parsing and subtitle rendering.
 5. Apply basic styling (CSS or lightweight framework) to match a YouTube‑like grid.
 6. Plan for future enhancements: fuzzy search, authentication flow, production subtitle-service, etc.
+7. Add a `creator` field to `data/videos.json`, update model, and display creators in the UI pages.

 ## MVP Decisions